3astbeast/RedTailIndicators/README.md

 ### 🔴 [RedTail Volume Profile](https://github.com/3astbeast/RedTail-Volume-Profile)

 A comprehensive volume profile indicator for NinjaTrader 8 with institutional-grade features packed into nearly 10,000 lines of NinjaScript.
-This is not a basic volume profile — it's a full-featured analysis suite designed for serious futures scalpers.
+This is not a basic volume profile — it's a full-featured analysis suite designed for serious futures traders.

 **Profile Modes**
 - **Session** — Per-session profiles with configurable lookback